Gaining Financial Insights with Steve Klosterman, AIF®, Regional Director

 Once you find the best person or team to work with, listen to your advisor and trust them.
 Realize that you can’t know what your advisor knows from their years of experience, just like they wouldn’t understand all of the knowledge you’ve gained from your own career.
 Trust them to help you make the right decision and stick with them.
 You’ll need at least three years to assess the relationship from both an investment and wealth advisory standpoint.

 If you’ve done your due diligence properly in vetting an advisor to work with, you should have confidence that your fiduciary advisor is knowledgeable, objective, and cares about you.

-As you can see, hiring a financial advisor has benefits, just as hiring any other professional would.
+As you can see, there are many benefits of hiring a financial advisor, just as hiring any other professional would.
 Breaking it down simply, there are only four things an advisor can do for you:

 - Make you money.